mearns/crafter/README.md

 **This is a work in progress.**

-A java library for to support implementing the builder pattern.
+A java library to support implementing the builder pattern.